MicrosoftDocs/ai-builder/ai-builder-docs/prediction-performance.md

 ### Validate data

-Make sure the data fields  don't have high rate of missing values (>99%).
+- Make sure the data fields  don't have high rate of missing values (>99%).
 Populate the missing values with default or remove the data field from the model training.
-If a data field has high correlation (>99%) with prediction outcome, remove the data field from the model training.
+- If a data field has high correlation with prediction outcome, remove the data field from the model training.

+If your accuracy score is extremely high, e.g. consistently close to 100%, check your top influencers to make sure these fields are not revealing the answer of the issue you’re trying to predict.
+If this is the case, deselect the field and retrain the model.

+For example, let's say you want to predict which customers are likely to return and buy your products.
+You set your target field as *ReturningCustomer*, but there is also a field *NewCustomer* in your training data indicating whether this is a new customer.
+Your model would be 100% accurate because it has data that reveals whether the customer is a returning one.
+•	  In this case, deselect the *NewCustomer* field, and then retrain the model.

+##

 ## Next step